-A database is an abstraction on top of an operating system's file system to ease creating, reading, updating, and deleting persistent data.
+A database is an abstraction over an operating system's file system that makes it easier for developers to build applications that create, read, update and delete persistent data.

 At a high level web applications store data and present it to users in a useful way.
 For example, Google stores data about roads and provides directions to get from one location to another by driving through the Maps application.
 Driving directions are possible because the data is stored in a structured format.